-JOURNALISM

-CHILTON ROWLETTE BUSH, Professor

-ROBERT L. HOUSMAN, Acting Professor

-FRANK AULD CLARVOE, CLARENCE RICHARD LINDNER, PAUL CLIFFORD

-SMITH, CONSULTING Professors

-CLIFFORD FRANCIS WEIGLE, Associate Professor

-THOMAS MINTON NEWELL, Instructor

-The Journalism curriculum is based on the assumption that education for journalism must provide (1) general social intelligence, (2) specific knowledge of certain social, fiscal, industrial, and political principles and data, (3) an intelligent comprehension of the role of the newspaper as a social institution, and (4) some technical ability in journalism.
-The requirements for the degree of Master of Arts in Social Sciences-Journalism are calculated to insure a realization of these objectives.

-Degree of Master of Arts.-The Division will recommend to the Committee on Graduate Study for the degree of Master of Arts students who have completed five of the fields in Groups I-III listed below under requirements for the degree of Bachelor of Arts (or a substitute program in the departments of History, Philosophy, and Psychology) and forty-five units of journalism, including an acceptable thesis with an average grade of B on their entire program of study during their final year.
+Admission.-To be accepted as a major in the division, the student must obtain a high-weighted average computed from the following criteria: grade in Journalism 50, grades in English composition courses, Lower Division scholarship record, and two special tests administered by the division.
+(These tests will be given on September 27, and January 10, April 4, and June 20.)
+Students who have not taken Journalism 50 or its equivalent while enrolled in the Lower Division and whose scores are high with respect to the other criteria are accepted only provisionally until they have completed Journalism 50.
+Since the number of majors is limited it is advisable for prospective majors intending to enter the division to consult as early as possible with the Executive Head of the division.
+Degree of Master of Arts.-The division will recommend to the Committee on Graduate Study for the degree of Master of Arts students who have completed five of the fields in Groups I-III listed below under requirements for the degree of Bachelor of Arts (or a substitute program in the departments of History, Philosophy, and Psychology) and forty-five units of journalism, including an acceptable thesis with an average grade of B on their entire program of study during their final year.
 In order to complete this program successfully, the student must ordinarily plan his program at the beginning of his seventh quarter.
 It is recommended that the student have at least three months of practical experience before beginning the third year of his program.
 Degree of Bachelor of Arts.-For those students who at present are unable to plan a three-year program, the division will continue to offer the degree of Bachelor of Arts.
 To fulfill the requirements for this degree with the major subject in Social Sciences-Journalism, the student will take approximately thirty units in journalism of which the following courses are required: Journalism 50, 103, 107, 120, 140, and two of the following courses: Journalism 110, 115, and 125.
 In addition, he will take General Psychology (Psychology 51); Europe in the Nineteenth Century (History 103) or American History since 1890 (History 122); two courses in general or English literature; and complete one field in two of the following groups (together with the appropriate prerequisites for each field):

 I. Economic History, Money and Banking, International Trade and Finance, Private Finance, Public Finance, Labor Problems, and Problems of Public Utility Regulation.
 II.
 Social Psychology, Cultural Anthropology, and Social Problems.
 III.
 Comparative Government, Public Administration, International Law and Relations, Public Law, and Political Parties and Politics.
-The Division will approve substitute programs in the departments of History, Philosophy, and Psychology which evidence a consistent objective.
+The division will approve substitute programs in the departments of History, Philosophy, and Psychology which evidence a consistent objective.
 Two courses normally constitute a field, although a seminar is sometimes required also.
-The student, moreover, must arrange his program so as to fulfill the requirements of the School of Social Sciences for twenty units in each of two departments other than Journalism (see page 502).
+The student, moreover, must arrange his program so as to fulfill the requirements of the School of Social Sciences for twenty units in each of two departments other than Journalism (see page 496).
 A part of these requirements may be met while the student is in the Lower Division.
-The student must make an average grade of C in courses taken in the School of Social Sciences and a significantly higher grade in the courses in journalism.
+The student must make an average grade of C in courses taken in the School of Social Sciences and a significantly higher grade in the courses in iournalism.